 It is just as important to educate new employees on your Quality Monitoring Standards and goals, Scheduling and Adherence standards, and Scorecard expectations.
-By training new staff how their performance goals and standards, if met, help the company and your customers, it will keep employees from thinking it’s just “big-brother” watching everything they do until they eventually end up on your attrition list.
+By training new staff how their performance goals and standards, if met, help the company and your customers, it will keep employees from thinking it’s just “big brother” watching everything they do until they eventually end up on your attrition list.
 Helping employees understand the ‘why’ behind their KPIs is one of the more important ways to improve your training program.

 These four simple training strategies will enhance the learning experience and ensure that your investment dollars are maximized because the learning curve is reduced.
 After all, you have invested in employees even before they have started.
 Go ahead, give them a try.
 Let me know what kind of results you see.